Burnley Tone of Voice — Emoji-Heavy

 What is Burnley's tone of voice?

 Burnley uses a emoji-heavy tone of voice.
-Their communication is imperative, typically using statement-style sentences in the past tense.
+Their communication is commanding, typically using statement-style sentences in the past tense.
 Their tagline "Up the Clarets" exemplifies this voice.

 How does Burnley communicate with customers?